Obama administration shores up protections for Planned Parenthood

 "The Obama Administration’s rule makes it clear that it is against the law for states to block people from accessing care at a health center because the organization also provides safe, legal abortion," Planned Parenthood said in a statement.

+The leader of an anti-abortion group said she expects rule to be overturned.

+"We are not surprised that the Obama administration would do one more favor for Planned Parenthood, the nation's largest abortion provider, before he leaves office," said Carol Tobias, president of the National Right to Life Committee.
+"However, we also will not be surprised when this rule is overturned by the incoming administration."

-(Reporting by Julie Steenhuysen; Additional reporting by Jilian Mincer in New York; Editing by Jonathan Oatis)
+Reporting by Julie Steenhuysen; Additional reporting by Jilian Mincer in New York; Editing by Jonathan Oatis and Leslie Adler